About the Bedouin

 The Bedouin (/ˈbɛduɪn/; Arabic: بَدْو badw, singular Arabic: بَدَوِي badawī)are a grouping of nomadic Arab peoples who have historically inhabited the desert regions of North Africa, the Arabian Peninsula, Iraq and the Levant.

-Our main focus is to support a tribe, located in the Negev near the town of Arad.
-Another couple reach out to another tribe in another location.
+Our main focus is to support a tribe which is located in the Negev near the town of Arad.
+Another project focuses on aiding in education, relationship building in the Ramat HaNegev area.